Champagne & Burgundy with Domaine Carneros

 3. Where does this trip start and end?

-Our adventure begins at the InterContinental Hotel Dieu in Lyon and ends at Hostellerie Cèdre in Beaune.
-We recommend booking flights to Lyon-Saint Exupéry Airport (LYS) and from Lyon-Saint Exupéry (LYS) or Geneva Airport (GVA).
+Our adventure begins at the La Caserne Chanzy in Reims and ends at Hotel Le Cep in Beaune.
+We recommend booking flights to arrive at Paris CDG Airport and to depart from Lyon (LYS) Airport.
 On the final day of our trip, we will organize a group transfer from our hotel to the airport.
 The specific time of this transfer will be determined after we’ve gathered all guests’ flight times to ensure the best schedule for the group.
-Please note that it is your responsibility to arrange transportation to Lyon at the start of our trip.

 4. What travel documents are needed?